BRamesh02/Modality-aware-transformer/README.md

 Notes:
 - WRDS is required for numerical data ( in Scripts 1-3 (Option B) and 7).
-- FRED is optional; Step 4 will skip macro features if `FRED_API_KEY` is missing.
+- FRED is optional : Step 4 will skip macro features if `FRED_API_KEY` is missing.
 </details>

 <details>
 <summary><strong>Step 3 — Choose your data source</strong></summary>

-Option A: download prebuilt artifacts from Google Drive
+Option A : download prebuilt artifacts from Google Drive

 Note: place `drive_ids.json` in `config/` at the repo root before running this.

 ```bash